paulmarrington/Unity-Documentation/Unity-FAQ.md

 ##### Coroutine Overhead

 When you enter `yield return myCoroutine()`, Unity is pausing the current coroutine and starting a new one.
 It is the same as `yield return StartCoroutine(myCoroutine())`.

+##### Quaternions

+Everyone says that you don't need to understand quaternions to use them.
+True until you hit the wall and need to do something the standard library doesn't provide.
+If you find yourself converting to Euler angles and back to Quaternions then it is time to work out how to make those unreal numbers dance.